8 Things to Consider When Sexing Your Cannabis Plants

 Mature male plants grow pollen sacks at the nodes just above where the leaves connect to the stalk.
 The nodes on the male plant will grow until the plant matures.
 Then, once mature, the sac will burst and send pollen everywhere.
 The sooner you identify your plants, the sooner you can figure out which ones you’ll want to keep.

 Early Signs of a Female Plant

-You may not be able to determine gender until the plants are almost ready for pollination.
+You may not be able to determine sex until the plants are almost ready for pollination.
 But, if you wait too long, it may become too late to grow sinsemilla bud.

-What Do Expert Growers do to Identify the Gender?
+What Do Expert Growers do to Identify the Sex?

 Focus on the pre-flowers that develop on the main stem and at the tips of branches.
 When you notice the calyx is raised, it’s most likely male.
 Conversely, if the calyx isn’t raised, it’s most likely female.
 It can be hard to notice the difference in the beginning.
 If you’re a novice grower, be patient with yourself — it’ll get easier over time.

 Ask a Grower: I stressed my plants too much and now they are full of seed sacs.
 Will my buds be any good?